Sanitation & Water

 Each type of toilet (whether mobile toilets, vacuum toilets, compost toilets, water rinsed toilets or urinals) offers the opportunity to recover phosphorus and other environmental nutrients and keep them in circulation.

-Water is already a scarce resource for which there are distribution battles worldwide and is increasingly rationed even in Europe.47 At events, water is used to flush toilets, wash hands, prepare food and take showers, among other things, and usually flows off as waste water.
+Water is already a scarce resource for which there are distribution battles worldwide and is increasingly rationed even in Europe.
+46 At events, water is used to flush toilets, wash hands, prepare food and take showers, among other things, and usually flows off as waste water.
 So far, no recirculation practices have been implemented.
 This can change by making black or gray water usable again through the right infrastructure and treatment and by using rainwater instead of tap water.

-2. Our Benchmark for Tempelhof Lab
+2. Our Benchmark for Labor Tempelhof

 We set various targets for water usage and recovering resources from solid and fluid toilet waste: